 Third-party review sites like Yelp are 81% more trustworthy than brand-owned channels, according to consumers.

 Plain and simple, influencer marketing works.
+(Just ask Spellbinders, who built an influencer marketing strategy within 6 months that grew their brand awareness 167%.)
 According to AdWeek, marketers say the most valuable aspect of an influencer marketing campaign is:

 Find the influencers in your space and work to forge solid relationships with them.
 Or, if budget allows, pay them outright.
 Costs are estimated at $25,000 to $50,000 per campaign.